tvpollet/tvpollet.github.io/_pages/thesis_topics.md

 ## Traffic behaviour: Gender differences in risk taking.
 <a href="#thesis-introduction">back to top</a>

 In previous work, we have observed gender differences in every day risk taking in traffic.
-For example, all else being equal, male cyclists, for example, were less likely to use lights at night than female cyclists.
-In a student project, we found that male pedestrians were less likely to use a safe route when exiting the metro than female pedestrians.
+For example, all else being equal, male cyclists were less likely to use lights at night than female cyclists.
+Another finding comes from a student project: we found that male pedestrians were less likely to use a safe route when exiting the metro than female pedestrians.

 I would welcome further work in this area.
 This work tends to be observational.
 In order to have a great thesis, you will require large samples and/or multiple studies, due to the simplicity of its design.
 It is however, really straightforward to do and deals with real life behaviour.